Big Pause: A Free Reset Button for Everyday Life

 Why it’s free

-Big Pause started as something I built for myself during a difficult patch.
-It helped, so I figured I’d put it out there in case it’s useful to anyone else.
+Big Pause is something I built for myself during a difficult patch.
+It helped me, so I’ve published it in case it’s useful to anyone else.

 If you want to try it: https://bigpause.app